 To be eligible for this program, applicants must be Missouri residents who are 18 years of age or older, and are able and willing to direct their own care.
 They must be physically disabled, and unable to perform daily routine activities, such as bathing oneself, dressing, and preparing meals, and must require the level of care that is provided in a nursing home.
 In addition, they must currently be enrolled in MO HealthNet.

-MO HealthNet eligibility is dependent on the age, income, and sometimes the countable assets of the candidate.
-The income limit for a single or widowed senior in 2018 is $855 per month.
-Married couples are allowed a slightly higher monthly income of $1,151.
+MO HealthNet eligibility is dependent on the age, income, and sometimes the countable assets, of the candidate.
+The income limit for a single or widowed senior in 2019 is $885 per month.
+Married couples are allowed a slightly higher monthly income of $1,198.
 (These figures are equivalent to 85% of the Federal Poverty Level.)
-Further, there is a $2,000 asset limit for individual seniors who want to enroll in MO HealthNet.
-Married couples are allowed up to $4,000 in assets.
-Some assets are considered exempt (non-countable) and include one’s home (given the applicant or their spouse lives in the home), household items, personal goods, and a motor vehicle.
+Further, there is a $3,000 asset limit for individual seniors who want to enroll in MO HealthNet.
+Married couples are allowed up to $6,000 in assets.
+Some assets are considered exempt (non-countable) and include one’s home (given the applicant or their spouse lives in the home and the equity value is not greater than $585,000), household items, personal goods, and a motor vehicle.

 Individuals who have income over the limit may still qualify via a spenddown, which works similarly to a deductible program.
 Participants spend their excess income on medical bills and care needs, and once they have reached the Medicaid income limit, they are able to receive personal care services via Medicaid for the remainder of the month.

 Persons unsure of their eligibility status may wish to consult with a Medicaid planning professional.